-In 2012 we started designing Redbacks Cushioning Technology for use as a midsole in a wide variety of shoes, trainers, walking and safety boots.
-An eminent team of podiatrists, biomechanical engineers and designers worked in collaboration to successfully create a midsole that delivers unrivalled comfort together with outstanding scientifically proven results.
+We have applied the Redbacks Cushioning Technology for use as a midsole or insole in a wide variety of shoes, trainers, walking and safety boots.
+An eminent team of podiatrists, biomechanical engineers and designers worked in collaboration to successfully create a midsole/insole that delivers unrivalled comfort together with outstanding scientifically proven results.

 Licensing opportunities for manufacturers now available.

-The foot normally takes up three distinct phases as we walk.
+The normal foot takes three distinct phases as we walk.
 Each of these phases places differing demands on the foot and in turn the shoe.
 Most footwear and midsoles currently available in the market are incapable of dealing with these demands.

 The first phase is heel strike or initial contact.
 The requirements of the shoe are to reduce the impact forces or the collision of the heel with the ground.
 Most shoes tend to concentrate on this to the detriment of the following 2 phases.